Short works breaks do not prevent mental fatigue or increase efficiency – study

 A new study showed healthy men who took a 10-minute break every 50 minutes were more likely to experience mental exhaustion.

-Taking regular short breaks during work does not prevent mental fatigue or make employees more efficient, research suggests.
+Stopping for tea breaks while at work does nothing to make people more efficient or prevent them from feeling tired, research suggests.

-A study that simulated an office day involving various cognitive tasks showed that healthy men who took a 10-minute break every 50 minutes were more likely to experience mental exhaustion.
+A study that simulated an office day – with tasks involving attention, concentration, learning, and memory – showed that healthy men who took a 10-minute break every 50 minutes were more likely to experience mental exhaustion.

-In the findings, published in the International Journal of Psychophysiology, the researchers said that this may be because dipping in and out of a task can overstimulate the brain, leading to fatigue afterward.
+In the findings, published in the International Journal of Psychophysiology, the researchers said that this may be because dipping in and out of a task can overstimulate the brain, leading to fatigue afterwards.

 Lead author Professor Marius Brazaitis, of Lithuanian Sports University’s Institute of Sport Science and Innovations, said: “Contrary to popular belief, our findings show that taking short breaks during the work day does not improve cognitive function or prevent fatigue.